samestrin/media-library-tools/plex/README.md

 - **TV show organization**: Automatic season directory creation and episode organization
 - **Self-contained**: Python tools use only standard library modules

+## Banner System

+All Plex tools display a consistent ASCII art banner by default that identifies them as part of the media-library-tools project.
+Banner display can be controlled via:

+- `--no-banner` flag for one-time suppression
+- `QUIET_MODE=true` global configuration for permanent suppression
+- Automatic suppression in non-interactive environments (cron, CI/CD)

 ## Installation

 These tools require Python 3.6+ and use only standard library modules.